 - New Era Rehabilitation Center Inc3851 Main St # IBridgeport, CT 06606-2871(203) 372-3333

 - Mountainside Treatment Center187 S Canaan RdCanaan, CT 060181.800.762.5433

 If you, a friend or a family member needs alcohol abuse treatment in Connecticut, Our site can help you locate the state's best inpatient rehabs.
 Whether you're looking for a facility that specializes in luxury or private treatment or something that fits your own criteria, you can find the perfect one in our directory or by calling our hotline toll-free anytime, day or night.

 Finding the right treatment center can be a difficult task.
 There are a lot of factors to consider before booking treatment.
-Treatment advisors at Ocean Breeze are standing by waiting to help!
+Treatment advisors are standing by waiting to help!

 Currently, we have listings for 114 facilities offering treatment for alcohol abuse in Connecticut.
 Remember that seeking treatment in another state not only allows you to expand your choices, but can separate you from the location that contributed to your alcohol addiction.
 Of course, having that many options can be difficult to consider alone, so if you're ready to take the first step toward getting off alcohol, call us on our help line toll-free so we can connect you to you with the greatest possible alcohol treatment center.